 Puppy-Proof Your Home

-Just like child-proofing your house to keep kids safe, you will need to puppy-proof your home in order to help keep your new furbaby safe, (and to help protect your prized possessions getting destroyed).
+Just like child-proofing your house to keep kids safe, you will need to puppy-proof your home in order to help keep your new fur baby safe, (and to help protect your prized possessions getting destroyed).
 Provide your pup with a safe and comfortable place to stay when not being directly supervised.
 A dog crate or pen are purpose made and an ideal place for your pooch to relax and play with safe dog-friendly toys.

 Know a Teaching Moment When You See One

-Just as you want to reward good behavior, you want to recognize teaching moments as they happen.
+Just as you want to reward good behaviour, you want to recognize teaching moments as they happen.
 Seasoned dog owners will tell you that pups live in the moment and need lots of repetition.

 If you’re going to enforce a rule or lesson, it has to be done immediately after they do the deed.
 Dogs don't dwell on the past, they’ve already forgotten what they’ve done a few minutes later, so they will truly be confused and unable to make the association between their actions and corrections or training techniques unless they’re done right away.
 Fast, consistent repetition gets the best puppy training results.

-Note: Dogs Do Whatever Makes them Feel Safe or Happy
+Note: Dogs Do Whatever Makes Them Feel Safe or Happy

 A common mistake made by many dog owners is attributing human emotions to their canine companions.
-We understand that you love your dog and that your furbaby feels like a member of the family, but remember - your pup is not human.
+We understand that you love your dog and that your fur baby feels like a member of the family, but remember - your pup is not human.

-Dogs simply aren't vengeful creatures who plan to upset you or annoy you, they just do whatever makes them feel happy or safe in the moment, which can result in both good and bad behaviors.
-When your dog misbehaves, just try to remember that it wasn't planned and respond to the behavior right then and there.
+Dogs simply aren't vengeful creatures who plan to upset you or annoy you, they just do whatever makes them feel happy or safe in the moment, which can result in both good and bad behaviours.
+When your dog misbehaves, just try to remember that it wasn't planned and respond to the behaviour right then and there.
 Your dog lives in the moment, and when dog training, so should you.